Yashagrahari07/TinyLink/readme.md

-# Trimly - URL Shortener
+# TinyLink - URL Shortener

 A modern, full-stack URL shortener application built with React, Node.js, Express, and PostgreSQL.
 Create short links, track clicks, and manage your URLs with a clean, responsive interface.